votca/votca/share/doc/input_files.rst

   csg_map --top topol.tpr --trj traj.trr --cg propane.xml --out cg.gro

 The program also provides the option ``—no-map``.
-In this case, no mapping is done and works as a trajectory converter.
-In general, mapping can be enabled and disabled in most analysis tools, e.g. in or .
+In this case, no mapping is done and ``csg_map`` instead works as a trajectory converter.
+In general, mapping can be enabled and disabled in most analysis tools, e.g. (what goes here) in or .

-Note that the topology files can have a different contents as bonded interactions are not provided in all formats.
+Note, the topology files can have different contents as bonded interactions are not provided in all formats.
 In this case, mapping files can be used to define and relabel bonds.

-Also note that the default setting concerning mapping varies individually between the programs.
+Also note, the default settings concerning mapping varies individually between the programs.
 Some have a default setting that does mapping (such as , use ``—no-map`` to disable mapping) and some have mapping disabled by default (e.g. , use ``—cg`` to enable mapping).